-The National Academy of Engineering (NAE) is guided by president, Dan Mote and Executive Officer, Lance Davis and its governing council.
+The National Academy of Engineering (NAE) is guided by president, Dan Mote and Executive Officer, Alton Romig and its governing council.

 C. D. (Dan) Mote, Jr.